Death1Clown/VoidClient/README.md

 # Version 1 Info
 Contains Minecraft.exe to run the modpack.

-How to install the mod?
+How to install the modpack?

 1.
 ![ss](screenshot/1.png)